About L. Ron Hubbard

 This led to his research in the field of training.
 With his engineering and Navy background, Ron believed any training or education that resulted in less than 100% for the student was inadequate.
 He once made an analogy using a bridge, saying that if an engineer was tasked with building a bridge, it would be expected that the bridge would hold up for 100% of the cars that crossed it.
 It would be a poor bridge indeed that only promised cars would get “most of the way there”.
 Ron developed new instructional design principles and trainer skills that combine to provide trainees an educational experience like no other, where every trainee can achieve 100%, regardless of the subject matter.

 We’ve been using this proven approach in these areas for over 30 years for 2 reasons: We searched far and wide and, when it comes to being effective, it’s the best we’ve found.
-And, even more importantly, because our clients consistently love and win with it.
+And, even more importantly, because our clients, their teams and organizations, consistently love and win with it.

 Ron used his income as a best-selling writer to finance many other research projects which included such diverse topics as successful management practices, leadership, strategic planning, photography, art and even religious philosophy.